 Community: Local Climate Knowledge

-• reviewing the in-country pre-workshop community assessments
+• reviewing the pre-workshop community needs assessments

-• researching scientific climate change information
+• researching development based solution information

-Solution: Identifying Adaptation Activities
+Solution: Identifying Evidence-based Adaptation Activities

-• researching solution-based adaptation activities
+• researching evidence-based adaptation activities

 • verifying activity effectiveness through scientific evidence